HackLab-Cbjones/hackthebox-writeups/Racecar/README.md

 After finding out where the flags string was located in the code I created a payload to extract the flag.

 ## Explotation
-Array of strings in the code
+-Array of strings in the code

 ## Proof
 Racecar 1-5 PNG